SuperOfficeDocs/superoffice-docs/docs/en/project/howto/crmscript/members.md

 ---
-uid: crmscript_project_members
+uid: crmscript-project-members
 title: Project members
-description: A project always has a project manager or owner.
-In addition, it can have (and usually has) project members.
+description: How to work with project members in CRMScript.
 author: Bergfrid Skaara Dias
-so.date: 11.02.2021
+so.date: 05.31.2023
-keywords: CRMScript, project, project member so.topic: howto
+keywords: CRMScript, project, project member, ProjectAgent so.topic: howto
 ---

 # Project members

 A project always has a project manager or owner.
 In addition, it can have (and usually has) project members.
-These are stored in the **projectmember** table.

 > [!TIP]
 > Read about [working with persons][1].